tomysshadow/Movie-Restorer-Xtra/README.txt

 	saving this movie."
 Works on movies that make use of Xtras such as Shockwave 3D Asset.

+	The Movie Restorer Xtra cannot decompile
+	Lingo Scripts, and `the scriptText` property
-	The Unprotector Xtra has been tested with a number of Director versions from 8 - 12.
+	will be empty in opened movies.
+It has been tested with a number of Director versions from 8 - 12.

 	This Xtra is NOT Shockwave Safe.